quality-liquid/cupid_code/Documentation/Design/LowLevel/new-low-level-team3.md

 While the admin site is a powerful tool, it is not the best tool for day-to-day operations.
 While the server is in production, the admin site will be disabled.
 Instead, the API will be used to manage the data.

+---
+Final Note:
+* We ended up focusing a lot of our time and attention on the Dater users and some on the Cupids, this unfortunately left us with little time to use this feature much or set it up better.

+---

 ## Unit Tests

 *See [previous team's Unit Tests section](./low_level_docs.md#unit-tests)*